ponte-vecchio/fonts-langkorean/hangul-deokon/README.md

 </center>

+The font is licensed under KOGL Type 3, which can be viewed in the LICENSE file.
 The source website can be visited [here](https://hanfont.hangeul.go.kr/relaxfont/font/deokon.do) (Korean).

 ## Copyright